-Applying these principles to the potential liquidated damages that could flow from adopting the per scan theory of liability demonstrates that the statute could not withstand scrutiny, even under the heightened test for punitive damages, which BIPA never intended to impose.
-First, even a business that engaged in reasonable, good-faith efforts to comply with BIPA could be subject to enterprise-threatening penalties under such a reading of the statute.
+Applying these principles to the potential liquidated damages that could flow from the district court's interpretation of BIPA demonstrates that it cannot withstand scrutiny, even under the test for punitive damages, which BIPA never intended to impose.
+First, even a business that engaged in reasonable, good-faith efforts to comply with BIPA could be subject to enterprise-threatening penalties under the district court's reading of the statute.